joeatbayes/metadata-forms-gui/documentation/actions_roadmap.md

 # Rank Ordered Feature Work

-* A Ability for Left or Navigation to render from same Tab Menu spec with either a change of CSS or change in parameter for Meta DAta.
+* Try a basic Drag and drop to allow quicker construction of basic screens.

-* Ability for Left or Right Navigation to render Images where the image render size can be controlled in metadata.
+* DONE:JOE:2020-02-29: A Ability for Left or Navigation to render from same Tab Menu spec with either a change of CSS or change in parameter for Meta DAta.

-* Ability for Image to be rendered before or after
+* DONE:JOE:2020-02-29: Ability for Left or Right Navigation to render Images where the image render size can be controlled in metadata.

 * Fix Rendering of Dental Claim CSS seems messed up.

-* Left Nav should Have ability to target content into a Div.
+* DONE:JOE:2020-02-29: Left Nav should Have ability to target content into a Div.
 The top nav may be contained inside that body or left nave may be contained inside the left nav.
 Either containment strategy should work.

 * DONE:Eric: 2020-02-27: Ability for Drop down to support Multi-select